 After flowers fade

 The tubers of ranunculus can stay in a place like any perennial plant.
 However, this will only work if you have a garden that has perfectly cool, drained soil.
-Take note that keeping tubers successfully is rare.
-In fact, the majority of gardeners treat the plants as annual plants and dispose of them the moment they finish blooming.
-You have the option of leaving them in place to fade, or pulling and compositing the plants.
+Take note that keeping tubers is rare.
+The majority of gardeners treat the plants as annual plants and dispose of them when they finish blooming.
+You have the option of leaving them in place to fade or pulling and compositing the plants.
 If you are an ambitious farmer, you can choose to save the tubers to plant the following year.
-Once the plants dry out, remove the tubers, cut their tops off and store in a cool, dry place.
+Once the plants dry out, remove the tubers, cut their tops off, and store them in a cool, dry place.

 Source of Information on Ranunculus